 TGay Editor: remove P182L22 as follows:

-A STA shall not transmit a Control frame with the TXVECTOR parameter NUC_MOD set to NUCApplied.

 TGay Editor: Add the following text at the end of 10.6.7.2

 The rules in this subclause and in subclause 10.6.7.7 do not apply to Block Ack Schedule frames carried within an A-MPDU.
 The rate selection rules that apply to a BlockAck Scehdule frame are those applying to Data frames (see 10.6.7.4).